dippy-hesh/github-document/README.md

-# GIT.doc cover all commands to learn about GIT nad GITHUB basic for beginner to intermediate
+# GIT.doc cover all commands to learn about GIT and GITHUB basic for beginner to intermediate
 ## In git we coverd below topics
 <ol>
 <li>what is git</li>
+<li>Difference between git and github</li>